 });

-Accessing State Value: .value
+Accessing the State Value: .value

-Tips If specifying topPageState. followed by the variable name declared with defineState every time feels cumbersome, you can simplify this by destructuring the variables.
+If it’s cumbersome to specify the variable name declared by topPageState. and defineState() every time as in this example, you can shorten it by destructuring the variables.

 const { dateRangeStart, dateRangeEnd, industry } = defineState({